jipegit/dfir-ioc-ut/README.md

 # Supported types

-You can create the following artifacts depending on the platform your target machine is running:
+You can create the following artifacts depending on the platform of your target (virtual) machine:

 * unix_directory
 ```